-With regard to chemicals, Cabinet has recommended that South Africa should ratify the Minamata Convention on Mercury and the Kigali Amendment to the Montreal Protocol on the Protection of the Ozone Layer.
+In terms of chemicals, Cabinet has recommended that South Africa should ratify the Minamata Convention on Mercury and the Kigali Amendment to the Montreal Protocol on the Protection of the Ozone Layer.
 The Kigali Amendment will have co-benefits for mitigating climate change and ozone-depletion.
 The South African Government is also committed to minimise plastic pollution.